 Once a stimulus goes through our pit stop (i.e., global workspace), our minds will either pay attention to it or not.

 This is where a lot of us marketers get excited and stop reading.
 From what they tell us, we can gleam some pretty clear marching orders: make things bright and shiny, weird and abnormal and people wont be able to help themselves from paying attention to us.
 Well, as it turns out, we’ve already tried that and quite a bit.
 We tried the bright web banners, the bouncing ads, the pulsating CTAs, and they worked for about three days.
 After that long weekend, people realized that obnoxious things don’t warrant attention.
 This brings us to another function of our brains – attention filtering.
+When we use non-value-adding antics in our marketing, we eventual condition our viewers to disregard them instantly.

 The first couples times our minds say, oh hey look at that bright and shiny thing, but then attention filtering comes in and says, now remember the last time you clicked on that bright and shiny thing and it took you down a black hole of vaguely related content, incessant pop-up ads and now your computer has a virus?
 Oh yeah, thanks attention filtering.
 Get out of here bright and shiny, I’m not putting up with your antics anymore.

 Bright and shiny is the lowest common denominator for attention grabbing.
 That’s why we all did it for so long.
 But now we have to go a little bit deeper in our quest for attention – quality engagement.
 This means we have to be more conscious of the entirety of our messaging – the visual packaging, the language cadence, and most importantly, individual relevancy.
+Mass engagement is no longer a thing - at least not with the same message.

 This ties into something else they tell us.
 Attention is not only determined by saliency, but also by relevancy to a person’s current goals.
 This is where we see some overlap between bottom-up attention and top-down attention.